AshParker19/42_minishell/docs/documentation.md

 | `<< $USER cat`     |      ❌        |  Won't expand, so the `EOF` of the heredoc will be `$USER` |

 Special Cases
-Table with $?, $Space $"", Herdeoc refere to next section and so on, expansion in herdoc refere to heredoc
+Table with $?, $Space $"", Herdeoc refer to next section and so on, expansion in herdoc refer to heredoc

 > :arrow_right: &nbsp; Refer to the section [Quotes](#quotes) for a better understanding of variable expansion inside quotes.